If I had my way, I would eat almost every meal wearing my sweatpants, sitting on my couch, while watching Grey’s Anatomy.

 Warm the tortillas in the oven or in a dry pan over low heat, and place the garnishes into ramekins or bowls.

-Serve the chicken and veggies directly out of the pan, while they’re still sizzling, with all of the garnishes alongside.
+Serve the chicken and veggies directly out of the pan, while they’re still sizzling, with all of the garnishes alongside warmed tortillas.

 Fire up that Fajita Soundtrack

-Whether your pleasure is tender chicken, juicy steak, savory seafood, or simply veggies, these fajitas will rock your socks off.
+Whether your pleasure is tender chicken, juicy steak, savory seafood, or simply a combination of fresh veggies, these fajitas will rock your socks off.

 If you do swap in a little fresh catch, don’t forget that seafood shouldn’t sit in a citrusy marinade for too long, as the acid will break it down faster than it will other proteins.